Good location, train station is just opposite.

 Verificar disponibilidade

-Veja todos os hotéis com Parking em Nagano Prefecture
+Veja todos os hotéis com parking em Nagano Prefecture

 Explore avaliações de hóspedes de hotéis em Nagano Prefecture